CEEMS API Server configuration skeleton

 password: supersecret

-Similarly, the following example shows on how to use application credentials:
+Similarly, the following example shows how to use application credentials:

 extra_config: